Exus Blog Article

 Management must define an approach for each phase so collectors have the knowledge to offer debtors the right offer at the right time.
 Profitable collections departments use static and behavioral metrics to segment portfolios.
 This allows them to approach them as efficiently as possible.

 But without phased management, it’s easy for collectors to miss delinquency prevention opportunities.
 Failure to manage by phase also harms self-cure rates and increases costs, since more effort is expended for less optimal results.

 The collections industry has many costs, but there are ways to prevent your department from being wasteful.
-For the best collections results and ways to prevent lost money, start implementing best practices.
-Download our best practices manual for free.
+For the best collection results and ways to prevent lost money, start implementing best practices.